Senior lecturer/Associate Professor at Department of Cultural Anthropology and Ethnology, Cultural Anthropology

 Also available at

-I am a Cultural Anthropologist specialising in anthropology of health/medical anthropology and disaster anthropology.
+I am a Cultural Anthropologist specialising in the anthropology of health/medical anthropology and disaster anthropology.
 My PhD research and dissertation (2008) in Cultural Anthropology at Uppsala University focused on reproductive health and bodily practices of Muslim women in Southern Thailand, and is published by Acta Universitatis Upsaliensis.
 The book has been reviewed in the Journal of the Royal Anthropological Institute in 2010 and I was invited to present it at the Royal Anthropological Institute's prestigious seminar series 'Reviewer Meets Reviewed' held at the British Museum (October 2011).
+After holding academic positions at Durham University from 2009 to 2017 (last as Associate Professor), I started my current position as Docent/Associate Professor at Uppsala University in January 2018.
+I was the main convener and organizer of The Fourth Northern European Conference of Emergency and Disaster Studies www.needs2019.com held in Uppsala in June 2019.